 Sue was appointed as a trustee of the Medical Research Foundation in July 2016.

 Sue was a member of the National Trust’s executive board and her portfolio of responsibilities included membership, fundraising, volunteering and participation until she retired at the end of 2016.
-She is also a Board Director of the Association of Leading Visitor Attractions and a Trustee of the Greenwich Foundation that looks after the Old Royal Naval College and includes Wren’s twin domed masterpiece on the riverfront.
+She is a Board Director of the Association of Leading Visitor Attractions and a Trustee of the Old Royal Naval College in Greenwich, the Churches Conservation Trust and the Canal & River Trust.
 Sue has previously served on the Visit England Board and as a Trustee of the Institute of Fundraising.